Preparing For Study At TLU

 - Academic counseling by professors in one’s field of study

-- Computer labs with access to Internet, including email
+- Computer labs with internet access and email

-- Wireless campus network connecting all residence halls and apartments
+- Wireless internet connecting all residence halls and apartments

 - Dining hall and snack bar

 - 24-hour campus police service

 - Health center, providing routine medical exams and clinical services